Role of Governors

 - Co-opted governor (Appointed by the Governors)

-Our Governing Body has a total of 18 governors and meets twice a term throughout the school year.
+Our Governing Board has up to 14 governors and meets twice a term throughout the school year.
 In addition there are two sub-committees which also meet twice a term.
 One is concerned with the curriculum and special needs of pupils and the other with school premises, finances and staffing.
 As a governor at St James' you will be a member of one of these sub-committees.

 It has three main roles:-